valerioarvizzigno/homecraft_vertex_lab/README.md

 docker run -it --rm elastic/eland eland_import_hub_model --url https://<elastic_user>:<elastic_password>@<your_elastic_endpoint>:9243/ --hub-model-id sentence-transformers/all-distilroberta-v1 --start
  ```
 4. After the model finishes loading into Elastic, enter your deployment and from the left menu go to "Stack Management" -> "Machine Learning".
 You should notice the all-distilroberta-v1 model listed and in the "started" status.
 If a "out of sync" warning is shown, click on it and sync.
 Everything should be now set.
 Our ML model is up-and-running.
 We now are able to apply our transformer model to the documents we are going to ingest.
+If you want, you can test it from the same page, clicking on three-dots menu on the right side of the model name and selecting "Test model".

 5. Let's start with indexing some general retail data from the Ikea website.
 We will use the built-in web crawler feature, configure it this way:
    - Search for "Web Crawler" in the Elastic search bar